-Detached from Saratoga in 1945, Quartermaster Bond was attached to the patrol craft USS PCE(R)-858, commonly known as a "Peecer," built in Calumet City, Illinois, and served during her shakedown cruise, training cruises, and her role in minesweeping operations around Japan after the war was over.
+Detached from the Saratoga in 1945, Quartermaster Bond was attached to the patrol craft USS PCE(R)-858, commonly known as a "Peecer," and served during her shakedown cruise, training cruises, and her role in minesweeping operations around Japan after the war was over.
 He was discharged in 1946 and had a successful career in the trucking industry.

 The volume contains 260 pages of interview transcript plus an index.
 The transcript is copyright 1995 by the U.S. Naval Institute; the interviewee has placed no restrictions on its use.

-In this selection from his 2nd interview with Paul Stillwell at his daughter's home in Oakdale, Minnesota, Quartermaster Bond relates a humorous incident steering PCE(R)-858 down the Illinois River on a delivery run from the building yard to the Navy in New Orleans.
+In this selection from his second interview at his daughter's home in Oakdale, Minnesota, Quartermaster Bond relates a humorous incident steering the PCE(R)-858 down the Illinois River on a delivery run from the building yard to the Navy in New Orleans.

 Quartermaster Bond: You know, when you're at deep sea one thing you don't ever want to do is run aground — certainly not on purpose.
 But I remember one time when we were coming along and just sort of drifting with the current.
 There was a railroad bridge and this just unending train of coal cars going across.
 Finally, the pilot said, "Well, just run her ashore right over there.
 That's a nice place."

 He says, "Just nose her in.
 We'll wait for the train."
 So we waited for the train, and the train left, and we just backed off.
 But he said he parked there a lot of times.

 Paul Stillwell: Did the bridge then open up?